laradock/laradock/README.md

 <a name="Run-Laravel-Queue-Worker"></a>
 ### Run Laravel Queue Worker

 1 - First add `php-worker` container.
-It will be similar as like PHP-FPM Containter.
+It will be similar as like PHP-FPM Container.
 <br>
 a) open the `docker-compose.yml` file
 <br>